πŸ“Œ Lerwick, Shetland Mainland

-Clickimin Broch is the least easily reached of Lerwick‘s town sights, requiring a mile’s walk (or bus ride) from the centre and harbour.
-It’s well worth the trip, for it’s not every day that you can visit such a remarkably preserved, 3,000 year-old site of human occupation.
-The place is a complex one, set on a promontory jutting out into the Loch of Clickimin; there is a bronze age house with outbuildings, along with an iron age broch, blockhouse, wheelhouse, causeway (this submerged by a later raising of the loch level) and further enclosed site – all constructed at different points over a period of 1,500 years or more.
-In some ways, Clickimin is comparable to the wonderful Jarlshof except on a smaller scale – and it’s also completely free to visit.
+Clickimin Broch boasts a striking location on a promontory jutting out into the Loch of Clickimin, a mile from Lerwick town centre.
+It’s not every day that you can visit such a remarkably preserved, 3,000 year-old site of human occupation – and certainly not one this accessible.
+The broch itself catches the eye, but the site also incorporates a bronze age house with outbuildings, blockhouse, wheelhouse, causeway (this made less obvious by a later lowering of the loch level) and further enclosed site – all constructed at different points over a period of 1,500 years or more.
+There are definite similarities with the wonderful, larger Jarlshof at Sumburgh, except this one is completely free to visit.

 Leave a Comment